jon-jacky/Piety/editors/ed.md

       * notes.txt        104528  Text     /users/jon/notes/piety/notes/notes.txt
         main                  1  Text     (no file)
     .   ed.md               335  Text     ed.md

+The *N* command writes the same information into a buffer name *Buffers*.

 The dot in the *C* (current) column indicates the current buffer.
 A percent sign *%* in the *R* (readonly) column indicates that